 Ask potential installers for their estimated project completion date.
 Since delays in product shipment, inclement weather, and other factors may cause unavoidable delays also ask for a guaranteed completion date.

-Chances are you want and plan to be present during the installation process.
+Chances are you won’t and plan to be present during the installation process.
 Even so, it is still worth asking the contractor whether or not they require you to be there.
 If your schedule changes or you are called away in the middle of the project, will that mean that work has to stop and be rescheduled?